Generic Name: clarithromycin

 In two U.S. studies of acute otitis media comparing clarithromycin to amoxicillin/potassium clavulanate in pediatric patients, there were fewer adverse events involving the digestive system in clarithromycin-treated patients compared to amoxicillin/potassium clavulanate-treated patients (21% vs. 40%, p < 0.001).
 One-third as many clarithromycin-treated patients reported diarrhea as did amoxicillin/potassium clavulanate-treated patients.

-Adverse reactions related to hepatic dysfunction have been reported in postmarketing experience with clarithromycin (See WARNINGS – Hepatotoxicity).
+Hepatic failure, jaundice hepatocellular.
+Adverse reactions related to hepatic dysfunction have been reported with clarithromycin (see WARNINGS - Hepatotoxicity).

 Adverse reactions accompanying overdosage should be treated by the prompt elimination of unabsorbed drug and supportive measures.
 As with other macrolides, clarithromycin serum concentrations are not expected to be appreciably affected by hemodialysis or peritoneal dialysis.